comp500/bundle-server-launcher/README.md

-# Woven Server Launcher
+# Better Fabric Server Launcher

-Woven Server Launcher is a single-jar server bootstrapper for Fabric loader, which does not require an installer for users to use.
+Better Fabric Server Launcher (a temporary name, formerly Woven Server Launcher) is a single-jar server bootstrapper for Fabric loader, which does not require an installer for users to use.

 The `build` task (`gradlew build`) will make: